 Current ODI match:

 ICC Women’s International One Day will be hosted in New Zealand in March 2022.
-This match was scheduled for 2021, but due to the COVID pandemic, it was postponed.
+This match was scheduled for 2021, but it was postponed due to the COVID pandemic.
 Eight teams will participate in this match.

 The Men’s One Day International was planned in India in 2021 but later changed to Oman and UAE by ICC committee members.